Piyushhpatel/web-dev-projects/README.md

-# The Odin Project
+# My Web Development Journey
-This repository is the collection of various project that I've build during my journey of learning full stack web development through oding project it is one of the great web dev curriculam I have come across you don't get stuck in the tutorial hell and it's awesome
+This repository is the collection of various project that I've build during my journey of learning full stack web development through odin project and love babbar.
+These are one of the great web dev curriculam I have come across you don't get stuck in the tutorial hell and it's awesome.

 ## Want to lean ?
 If you are someone who want to learn web development without getting stuck into the tutorial hell and you are someone who is not big fan of youtube video here you can follow this link and get to the work let's continue this journey together